Scrapbook Titles and Sayings, Retired Life

 • Learn from the mistakes of others.
 You can't live long enough to make them all yourself.
 True progress is when you make newer, bigger, better mistakes and the next guy learns from them.

-• Life is not a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside, thoroughly used up, totally warn out, and proclaiming, “WOW, what a ride!!!”
+• Life is not a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside, thoroughly used up, totally warn out, and proclaiming, `WOW, what a ride!!!'

 • Life is not measured by the number of breaths we take, but by the moments that take our breath away.

 • Life is ours to be spent, not to be saved. - D.H.
-Lawrence (1885-1930, British Author)
+Lawrence

-• The man who views the world at 50 the same as he did at 20 has wasted 30 years of his life. - Muhammad Ali (b.1942-Olympic and 3 Heavy Weight Champion Boxer Civil Rights Activist, contracted Parkinson disease)
+• The man who views the world at 50 the same as he did at 20 has wasted 30 years of his life. - Muhammad Ali

 • Maturity begins when we're content to be right about something without finding it necessary to prove that someone else is wrong. - Barbara Johnson

-• May your retirement be filled with relaxing sunsets, cool drinks and sand between your toes.
+• May your retirement be filled with relaxing sunsets, cool drinks, and sand between your toes.

 • Middle age is when broadness of the mind and narrowness of the waist change places.